ltgoslo/norec_neg/README.md

 # NoReC_neg

-This dataset contains 414 documents annotated with negation cue and the related scope.
-Four documents have been removed compared to NoReC fine and NoReC eval, as these were found to contain formatting errors in the original documents that interferred with the annotations.
+This dataset annotates negation cues and their related scopes for Norwegian.
+The data comprises more than 11,000 sentences across more than 400 reviews and 9 different thematic categories (literature, products, restaurants, etc.), taken from  a subset of the [Norwegian Review Corpus](https://github.com/ltgoslo/norec) (NoReC; [Velldal et al. 2018](http://www.lrec-conf.org/proceedings/lrec2018/pdf/851.pdf))

 ## Overview
-This dataset is based on the same documents as the extended version of norec_fine.
-However, this datasets is annotated without comparing it to the previously labeled data.
-It therefore contains some negations that overlap with evaluative sentences from these, and some that do not.
-This data comprises roughly 11,000 sentences across more than 400 reviews and 9 different thematic categories (literature, products, restaurants, etc.), taken from  a subset of the [Norwegian Review Corpus](https://github.com/ltgoslo/norec) (NoReC; [Velldal et al. 2018](http://www.lrec-conf.org/proceedings/lrec2018/pdf/851.pdf)).
+This dataset is based on the same documents as those annotated for fine-grained sentiment in the extended version of [NoReC_fine](https://github.com/ltgoslo/norec_fine), a subset of NoReC.
+(Four documents were removed as they were found to contain formatting errors that interferred with the annotations.)
+All sentences have been annotated, regardless of whether they were sentiment-bearing or not.
 The data comes with a predefined train/dev/test split (inherited from NoReC), and some key statistics are summarized in the table below, including frequency counts and average token lengths.

 | Type              | Train  | Dev    | Test     |  Total  |